aj27-uk/User-Centric-Front-End-Development-Milestone-Project-1/README.md

 <hr>
 <h3>First time User</h3>

-* As a first-time user, I want to comprehend the website's main purpose and explore more about the restaurant.
+* As a first-time user, I want to comprehend the website's main purpose and explore more about the kitchen.
 * As a first-time user, I want to be able to navigate throughout the site to find content.
-* As a first-time user, I want to look overview of the restaurant to understand what other users comment on and if the restaurant is suitable for further business.
+* As a first-time user, I want to look overview of the kichen to understand what other users comment on and if the kitchen is suitable for further business.
 * As a first-time user, I want to see a menu to choose a proper meal, and if I need it, I want to download their menu.
 * As a first time user, I want to know how to reserve a meal.
 * As a first-time user, I can ask any questions through a contact form if I have any queries.